j-u-p-iter/regexp-parser/PLAN.md

 - testing framework;
 - builder;
 - CLI parser;
-- look at Vercel projects and try to simulate them.
+- look at Vercel projects and try to simulate them;
+- look at AdonisJS Framework projects and try to reimplement them.